-KLM, Qatar and Ethiopian Airlines to Increase their flights to Tanzania
+KLM, Qatar and Ethiopian Airlines To Increase Flights to Tanzania

 More information revealed by Catherine Mwakatobe, an official from Kilimanjaro Airports Development Company show that KLM has increased its flights from one to four and Qatar Airways increased from three to twelve.